KDE/documentation-develop-kde-org/content/hig/patterns-navigation/master.md

     guidelines](https://community.kde.org/KDE_Visual_Design_Group/HIG/Layout/Wizard)
     for more details on using that pattern.
--   Examples include a contact list that shows the full details of the selected contact, a slideshow with a \"film-strip\" to select photographs, or setup for newly installed software.
+-   Examples include a contact list that shows the full details of the selected contact, a slideshow with a "film-strip" to select photographs, or setup for newly installed software.

 Mobile